 - Pay attention to formats.
 Always consider the publication to which you’re sending your images and send the images in an appropriate format.
 Printed media require a Jpeg image file that’s at least 500KB and 300dpi.
 For online media, provide an image that can be easily uploaded without having to be manually resized.
 Again, make it easy for the journalist or the photo editor.
 Don’t give them a reason not to use the photo.

 A picture can indeed be worth a thousand words, especially when it helps you achieve column inches in local, national and online media, creating a buzz around your event, story or company announcement.
-Follow these simple rules, get snapping, sharing and posting!
+Follow these simple rules and get snapping, sharing and posting!

 About the author: Suzanne Shaw, MBA, is an independent marketing professional with 20 years’ experience in developing and implementing business development, marketing and communications strategies working in a wide range of sectors and businesses, from startups to SMEs and large enterprise.